RenneLab/hybkit/sample_02_target_analysis/target_analysis_notes.rst

     $ sh ./download_data.sh

-The unpacked hyb data-file require ~130 Mb of space.
+The unpacked hyb data-file require ~130 MB of space.
-The completed output of the analysis requires ~20 Mb of space.
+The completed output of the analysis requires ~20 MB of space.

 Target Analysis Example Output
 ------------------------------